Kotlin/dokka/docs/topics/dokka-migration.md

 [//]: # (title: Migrate to Dokka Gradle plugin v2)

+> This page is only relevant if you are using DGPv1 and want to migrate to DGPv2.
+Starting from Dokka 2.1.0, DGP v2 is enabled by default.
+> If you are using Dokka 2.1.0 or later,
+> you can skip this page and go directly to the [Dokka Gradle docs](dokka-gradle.md).
+>
+{style="note"}

 The Dokka Gradle plugin (DGP) is a tool for generating comprehensive API documentation for Kotlin projects built with Gradle.

 DGP seamlessly processes both Kotlin's KDoc comments and Java's Javadoc comments to extract information and create